GNNs for Robotics: Planning, Manipulation, and Multi-Agent Systems

 Decentralised multi-robot planning: N robots must coordinate without a central controller.
 Each robot observes local state and communicates with nearby robots.

-2. Each robot aggregates received messages
+2. Each robot aggregates the messages it received, with a permutation-invariant operator

 Application 4: Physics Simulation and Model-Based RL